aimeeu/aimee-ukasick-resume/docs/index.rst

 Current Activities:

-- Converting this site to Hugo/Markdown to deploy on GitHub Pages
-- Scrambling to finish Term 01 of Udacity's Blockchain nanodegree
-- Hoping to land my dream Tech Writer job at the `Cloud Native Computing Foundation <https://www.cncf.io/>`_
+- Contributing to Kubernetes SIG Docs under contract for the Cloud Native Computing Foundation
 - Catching up on long overdue house-and-yardwork
 - Spending more time with my dogs - Pip (13), Dealio (9), and Bond (4)
 - Enjoying nature, paddling, and fishing